The Bridging Communities Governor’s STEM Academy

 - Gain a deeper understanding of the skills and knowledge incorporated in their fields of study;

 - Benefit from specialized, project-based courses which develop critical-thinking, problem-solving, and decision-making skills, preparing them for the 21st-century world;

 - Receive opportunities to earn industry certifications preparing them to be more competitive in the work force and when applying to advanced training schools or postsecondary institutions;

-- Obtain meaningful, real-life, hands-on experiences in their career pathway; and profit from opportunities for internships, mentorships, job shadowing, and cooperative education, which provide students with advantages when entering postsecondary education and/or the workplace.
+- Obtain meaningful, real-life, hands-on experiences in their career pathway; and benefit from opportunities for internships, mentorships, and job shadowing.